Integrating a socially responsible attitude into all of our operations

-- minimize impacts on the environment,
+- Minimize impact on the environment;

-- lay down plans for improvement (of the water market, for example).
+- Lay down plans for improvement (of the water market, for example).

 The CEO Water Mandate

-Saint-Gobain PAM, as a supplier of products for the water market, represents the Saint-Gobain group at the CEO Water Mandate.
-The CEO Water Mandate is a supplement to the Global Compact.
-It was designed to help companies to implement and apply policies related to the sustainability of water, given that activities related to their goods and services have a significant impact on this resource.
+Saint-Gobain PAM, as a supplier of products for the water market, represents the Saint-Gobain Group at the CEO Water Mandate.
+A supplement to the UN Global Compact, the mandate was designed to help companies to implement and apply policies related to the sustainability of water, given that activities related to their goods and services have a significant impact on this resource.

 This new pact focuses on the conservation of water as a resource, as part of the Millennium Development Goals set by the United Nations.